Challenge level: 4 out of 5

-The most challenging aspect of this adventure will probably be the humidity.
+The most challenging aspect of Cycle Mumbai to Goa 2023 is probably the humidity.
 We also recommend that you incorporate hills into your training rides, as the route is almost entirely undulating hills, with some steep but short climbs, followed by winding downhills.
-You will pleased to know the route is almost all on tarmac, though, so it'll be smooth riding.
+You will be pleased to know the route is almost all on tarmac, though, so it'll be smooth riding.

 Please don't be!
 The majority of people will sign up for Cycle Mumbai to Goa on their own.

 Once you've signed up for the challenge, we'll send you a link to a private Facebook group for everyone registered for Cycle Mumbai to Goa 2023.

 Please feel free to use this space to swap questions, advice and updates with your fellow cyclists on your training and fundraising.